-The ultimate guide to 'Mario Kart 8 Deluxe' multiplayer
+How many people can play 'Mario Kart 8 Deluxe'?
+Find out here.

 Up to 12 Nintendo Switches

 • Up to 12 people play via wired LAN connection.
-Requires each person to use their dock and play on a TV.
+This requires each person to use their dock and play on a TV.
 One to two people can play on a single Nintendo Switch.

 Mario Kart 8 Deluxe multiplayer controllers: What are my options?